 Pairing Cured Meats, Nuts, and Spreads

 The addition of cured meats, nuts, and spreads can turn a simple cheese platter into a gourmet cheese and wine experience.
-Salty prosciutto, spicy salami, and sweet, nutty spreads like fig jam complement the creaminess of the cheeses.
+Salty prosciutto, spicy salami, and sweet, nutty spreads like fig jam complement the cheeses' creaminess.
 Choose options that add crunch and a contrasting texture to nuts, such as almonds or walnuts.
 These elements should complement each other, creating layers of flavor that interact intriguingly on the palate.

 Incorporating Fresh Fruits and Olives